kakaobrain/torchgpipe/docs/guide.rst

 You can design any complex skip connections with :func:`@skippable
 <torchgpipe.skip.skippable>` since a skippable module could stash and/or pop
 multiple skip tensors.
-However, there are obvious restriction:
+However, there are restrictions:

 - Every skip name must be unique within a sequential module.
-- One skip tensor must be stashed and popped exactly once.
+- Every skip tensor must be stashed and popped exactly once.

 Then, how to reuse a skippable module two or more times in a sequential module?
 You can isolate some skip names into a :class:`~torch.skip.Namespace`.
 For example, a conceptual U-Net can be designed like this.
 There are 3 pairs of ``Encoder`` and ``Decoder``::

    # 1F.
-Encoder ------------------ Decoder - Segment
+Encoder -------- Decoder -- Segment
    #        \                /
    # 2F.
-Encoder ---------------- Decoder
+Encoder ------ Decoder
    #          \            /
    # 3F.
-Encoder - Bottleneck - Decoder
+Encoder ---- Decoder
+   #            \        /
+   # 4F.
+Bottleneck

    @skippable(stash=['skip'])
    class Encoder(nn.Module):